7 Years (Lukas Graham song): Chart performance

-Music video and lyric
+Music video and lyrics

 The video was shot partially in Christiania, Copenhagen, the birthplace of Lukas Forchhammer.

 The official music video for "7 Years" was first released on YouTube on 15 December 2015 at a total length of four minutes.
 Filmed in Copenhagen and Los Angeles, the video was written, directed, and edited by Danish film director René Sascha Johannsen.

 In the interviews with Billboard, Lukas Forchhammer shared that "7 Years" was composed quite swiftly, coming together in just a few hours.
 He described the process as capturing a raw and spontaneous emotional flow, mentioning on Billboard that it took three and a half hours to write the entire song.

+The line "By 11, smoking herb and drinking burning liquor" is sometimes censored or skipped by radio stations, due to regulations to avoid references to drugs in airplay.

 Cover versions

 British singer Jasmine Thompson released a cover version of the song on 22 April 2016 through Atlantic Records.

 On 24 April 2016, Dutch singer Jan Versteegh released a cover version of the song through 8Ball Music, which was later included on his debut album, It Takes Swing, which was released on 13 May 2016.

 British singer Conor Maynard covered the song on the album Covers, which was released on 5 August 2016 by Parlophone.

 Linkin' Bridge, an American musical group from Louisville, Kentucky, covered the song during the semi-finals of NBC's America's Got Talent season 11 on 14 September 2016.